 Some fighting continued after the change of president.
 Both the security forces and opposition armed groups continued to be deployed in schools, exposing children to serious risk and undermining education.
 More than 170 schools were attacked or used for military purposes between January and June 2012, according to the UN Office of the High Commissioner for Human Rights.

 On February 21, 2012, Yemenis voted to appoint Hadi, the sole candidate, as a two-year interim president.
 Under a UN-facilitated “Implementing Mechanism” that serves as a transition blueprint, Hadi’s government is to bring security forces—including those run by Saleh’s relatives—under civilian command, pass a transitional justice law, draft a new constitution, reform the electoral and judicial systems, and hold general elections in 2014.
-The mechanism also obligated the government to convene a national dialogue conference to address grievances by groups including the northern Huthi rebels and the Southern Movement; it launched this in March 2013.
+The mechanism also obligated the government to convene a national dialogue conference to address grievances by groups including the northern Huthi rebels and the Southern Movement; it launched this in March 2013 but different political parties conducted boycotts of the sessions in the final months.
+As of early December it had not yet issued its final recommendations because of disagreements about the nature of the Yemeni state, and particularly whether the south will be given significant autonomy, either within a federal or other structure.

 Loyalists of Saleh, who remains in Yemen as head of the General People’s Congress political party, have resisted transition measures, sometimes with violence.
-In the south, new demonstrations advocating secession began in January 2013 and were continuing in June as this report went to print; many were violent and resulted in deaths.
+In the south, new demonstrations and civil disobedience strikes advocating secession continued twice a week throughout the year.

 Accountability for Past Violations